lowRISC/opentitan/util/uvmdvgen/README.md

-The tool generates not only the UVM environment, but also the base test, testbench, top level fusesoc core file with sim target, Makefile that already includes the sanity and CSR test suite and more.
+The tool generates not only the UVM environment, but also the base test, testbench, top level fusesoc core file with sim target, Makefile that already includes the smoke and CSR test suite and more.
 With just a few tweaks, this enables the user to reach the V1 milestone much quicker.
 Let's take `i2c_host` as the argument passed for the name of the IP.
 The following is the list of files generated with a brief description of their contents: